 November 15-30 – Year-end reviews

 These two weeks are ideal for HR to begin year-end performance evaluations.
-This review process helps employees set goals for the new year and aligns individual contributions with broader company objectives.
+This review process helps people set goals for the new year and aligns individual contributions with broader company objectives.

 November 27 – Thanksgiving Day (US)

-Show appreciation for your employees by hosting a company-wide thank-you event or encouraging volunteerism around this holiday.
+Show appreciation for your people by hosting a company-wide thank-you event or encouraging volunteerism around this holiday.

 December